ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

-This document does not address extensions to the format where the semantic result is no longer an unambiguous instant in time (past or future).
+This document does not address extensions to the format where the semantic result no longer is a fixed timestamp that is referenced to a (past or future) UTC time.
 For instance, it does not address:

-* Future time given as a local time in some specified time zone, where changes to the definition of that time zone (e.g., a political decision to enact or rescind daylight saving time) affect the instant in UTC time corresponding with the timestamp.
+* Future time given as a local time in some specified time zone, where changes to the definition of that time zone (e.g., a political decision to enact or rescind daylight saving time) affect the instant in time corresponding with the timestamp.
 * "Floating time", i.e., a local time without information describing the UTC offset or time zone in which it should be interpreted.
 * The use of time scales different from UTC, such as TAI.